NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Fever and mouth/throat pain usually last three to five days.
 Other symptoms, like mouth sores and rash (with HFMD) can last up to seven to ten days.
 The virus is shed orally for one to three weeks and in stool for two to three months after infection.
 While there are no cures for HFMD or herpangina, there are things you can do to make your child more comfortable during those first few days, as well as reduce the risk for dehydration which can occur because of pain and difficulty swallowing.

 What can parents do?

 Keep little ones hydrated.
-Try Pedialyte or Gatorade to keep their electrolytes up.
+Try Pedialyte to keep their electrolytes up.
 Also popsicles, ice chips and other frozen treats can replenish fluids while also helping with pain.

 Reduce pain or fever.
 Use Acetaminophen or Ibuprofen but check age-appropriate dosages before administering.

 Make swallowing easier.
 Eliminate salty, spicy or acidic foods to avoid further irritating mouth sores.
 Consider providing a variety of soft foods, like yogurt, pudding and rice.
 And always rinse mouth after meals.